US Student Visa Guide for India Students

 Cost

 While there are no rules requiring a minimum bank balance to apply for a US student visa, it costs approximately $535 USD to obtain your F-1 student visa.
 The cost is broken down into two fees: the I-901 SEVIS fee ($350) and the DS-160 form fee ($185).
-You must apply for your student, nonimmigrant visa within 120 days of your program start date, but you should not wait too long after you receive your acceptance letter, because it can take several months to complete your USA student visa process from India.
+You can apply for your student nonimmigrant visa up to 365 days before your program start date.
+The earlier the better: Remember not to wait too long after you receive your acceptance letter, because it can take several months to complete your USA student visa process from India.

 What if I Am Too Late to Schedule My Visa Interview?